mecid/mecid.github.io/_posts/2021-10-06-custom-accessibility-content-in-swiftui.md

 In the example above, we define a few shortcuts for our custom accessibility content keys and use them in conjunction with the *accessibilityCustomContent* view modifier.

-Today we learned how to use the *accessibilityCustomContent* view modifier to make our apps more accessible by prioritizing our data for assistive technologies and allowing user access as more details are needed.
+Today we learned how to use the *accessibilityCustomContent* view modifier to make our apps more accessible by prioritizing our data for assistive technologies and allowing user access as more details as needed.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!